RockefellerArchiveCenter/aurora/README.md

 Open up a new terminal window and navigate to the root of the application, then run

         $ docker-compose exec web sh ../import_sample_data.sh

+### Data Persistence
+The Docker container is currently configured to persist the MySQL database in local storage.
+This means that when you shut down the container using `docker-compose down` all the data in the application will still be there the next time you run `docker-compose up`.
+If you want to wipe out the database at shut down, simply run `docker-compose -v`.

 ## Transferring digital records